 In Venezuela, Cattleya mossiae, known as Flor de Mayo, replaced another orchid, Catasetum pileatum, as the national flower in 1948.
 The darling of Venezuela received quite an honor in having been chosen since Venezuela boasts eight magnificent and impressive unifoliate (one-leaved) cattleyas including C. lueddemanniana, C. percivaliana, C. gaskelliana, and C. jenmanii.
 Springtime is C. mossiae time, and it is in bloom for Easter and Mother’s Day.
 The second cattleya to be discovered, it caused a sensation when it was introduced to the horticultural world in Europe in 1836; this was fifteen years after John Lindley had established the Cattleya genus with C. labiata.
 It has large, showy flowers with four or five flowers per spike and multiple leads.
 A single plant can produce 20 flowers or more.
 William Hooker, in his original description of the species called it “the most magnificent of all the orchidaceous plants.”
 The first plant to reach Europe was sent to George Green in England by a Venezuelan friend; he gave it to Mrs. Moss who bloomed it.
 She sent the flowers and her own pencil sketch to William Jackson Hooker who described it as a new species, named for her.
 The flowers she sent were a stunning eight and one half inches (22 cm) across with a lovely rose-lavender color and a strong fragrance.
 This plentiful orchid was imported in large numbers into Europe.
 It was one of the most abundant of the large-flowered cattleyas in the wild, and hundreds of thousands were also imported into the United States.
 There were enough alba forms of C. mossiae that Frederick Sander could tell his collectors to include a case or two with every shipment.
 In contrast, only one or two alba plants were found in most other large Cattleya species in over 100 years of collecting.

 It became the darling of the cut-flower industry in the 40s and 50s.
 Unlike C. labiata which was rather scarce, C. mossiae was plentiful enough so that anyone with enough money could buy one.
 It was the favorite for spring dances, graduations, Easter, and Mother’s Day for years.
 At the eight of the cut-flower orchid era, C. mossiae ‘Mrs. J.T.
 Butterworth’ sold for $10,000.
-Its petals measured 9 ½ inches (24 cm) across and it was the only C. mossiae plant to receive an FCCAOS until the end of the century.
+Its petals measured 9 ½ inches (24 cm) across and it was the only C. mossiae plant to receive an FCC/AOS until the end of the century.

-Almost all the good spring cattleya hybrids today have C. mossiae in their background including the very famous Lc.
+Almost all the good spring cattleya hybrids today have C. mossiae in their background, including the very famous Lc.
 Canhamiana, a primary hybrid with Cattleya purpurata (syn.
 Laelia purpurata), known for years as the bridal orchid.
-In the 1930’s, Thomas Young in Boundbrook, New Jersey grew more than 10,000 of the semi-alba hybrid in eight to ten inch pots (about 150,000 flowers) yet could not keep up with the demand
+In the 1930s, Thomas Young in Boundbrook, New Jersey grew more than 10,000 of the semi-alba hybrid in eight to ten inch pots (about 150,000 flowers) yet could not keep up with the demand.

 ITALIAN POTLUCK!!